department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/product/LIH-outline-and-timeline.md

 **Healthcare** ~ 1-2 Sprints

-Deliverables: Full design, layout and specs for LOA3 (state with a lot of things) use cases.
+Deliverables: Full design, layout and specs for LOA3 (state when a user has benefits and / or healthcare).
 Includes all research and reviews.

 - Healthcare Overview (information changes dynamically depending on if a user has healthcare or not)
   - [ ] Visual design exploration